railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 	the effective work done for each of the different tasks.
 	This way you don't have to encode service times twice – once for the project task and once for the timesheet.

-	When you want to complete your timesheet, use the menu *Human Resources > Timesheets > My Timesheets > Import projects*.
+	When you want to complete your timesheet, use the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> Import projects`.

 Assigning roles: account manager and project manager
 ----------------------------------------------------